 David Neiman is a trial lawyer with significant experience in Illinois state and federal courts.
 His practice is dedicated exclusively to representing victims and their families in personal injury and wrongful death matters arising out of medical malpractice, auto and trucking collisions, and other catastrophic accidents.

 David is actively involved with various local, state, and national bar associations.
-He serves a Council Member for the Illinois State Bar Association’s Young Lawyers Division, and co-chairs the Continuing Legal Education and Professional Development Luncheon Committees in which he coordinates events geared towards educating young lawyers on various issues impacting the legal practice.
-He further serves as a member of the Illinois State Bar Association’s General Assembly as a representative of the 19th Judicial Circuit (Lake County).
-David is a member of the Board of Advocates of the Illinois Trial Lawyers Association, a statewide organization representing injured consumers and workers.
+He is a member of the Illinois State Bar Association’s General Assembly as a representative of the 19th Judicial Circuit (Lake County), and a Council Member for the Illinois State Bar Association’s Young Lawyers Division.
+David is on the Board of Advocates of the Illinois Trial Lawyers Association, a statewide organization representing injured consumers and workers.
 David is similarly active with the American Association of Justice, and the Lake County Bar Association.

 David received his Bachelor of Arts degree from Kenyon College in Gambier, Ohio in 2005 majoring in American Studies.
 He then attended law school at William and Mary School of Law and Northwestern University School of Law, ultimately earning a Juris Doctor degree in 2009.
 While in law school, David worked at the Cook County State’s Attorney’s Office where he gained valuable experience trying cases under the supervision of Assistant State’s Attorneys.
 Following law school, he served as a judicial extern for the Honorable Judge John Daniel Tinder with the United States Court of Appeals for the 7th Circuit.